Staking

 The Stability Pool operates in epochs of roughly 10 days.
 Epochs determine when payouts are distributed and when you can withdraw.

-Lock period — When you stake, your PUSD is locked until the next epoch boundary.
+Lock period: when you stake, your PUSD is locked until the next epoch boundary.
 You cannot withdraw before then.
 Once unlocked, you can withdraw at any time.

-Payouts — At the end of each epoch, earned BCH is made available for claiming.
-You claim payouts separately from your staked PUSD — claiming does not affect your stake.
+Payouts: at the end of each epoch, earned BCH is made available for claiming.
+You claim payouts separately from your staked PUSD; claiming does not affect your stake.

 Claiming payouts

 After each epoch, you can claim your BCH earnings from the stake detail page.
 Each epoch produces a separate payout that must be claimed individually.
-Unclaimed payouts remain available — there’s no deadline to claim them.
+Unclaimed payouts remain available indefinitely; there’s no deadline to claim them.

 Withdrawing your stake